Miri Science Secondary School: Administration and enrollment

-The principal is helped by the School Highest Act Body (Malay : Badan Bertindak Tertinggi Sekolah (BBTS)) that compromise the Senior Assistant of Administration, the Senior Assistant of Students Affairs, the Senior Assistant of Co-curriculum, the Head of Science Department, the Head of Language Department, the Head of Vocational and Technic Department, the Head of Humanity Department, and the counsellors.
-Non-academic staffs are also tasked to help manage the administration.
+The principal is helped by the School Supreme Governing Body (Malay : Badan Bertindak Tertinggi Sekolah (BBTS)) that is composed of the Senior Assistant of Administration, Senior Assistant of Students Affairs, Senior Assistant of Co-curriculum, Head of Science Department, Head of Language Department, Head of Vocational and Technic Department, Head of Humanity Department, and counsellors.
+Non-academic staffs are also tasked to help in managing the administration.

 Currently, there are 48 teachers and are divided into panels according to the subjects taught.
 The teachers in the school are among the teachers that have at least a degree in consecutive fields.

-The students in the school are consists of Malay, Chinese, Indians and Bumiputra Sarawaks such as Ibans, Kayan, Kenyah and others.
-There are total of 460 registered students as of November 2020.
+The students in the school consist of Malay, Chinese, Indians and Sarawak Bumiputras such as Ibans, Kayan, Kenyah and others.
+There is a total of 460 registered students as of November 2020.
 This school only take students for Form 1 until Form 5 (13 to 17 years old).
 Each form or batch has four (4) classes, named Iltizam, Usaha, Maju and Jaya.

 Location

 Miri Science Secondary School is located in Jalan Bakam, on an area with a width of 18.55 hectare (45.8 acre), roughly 10 kilometres from the city of Miri, Sarawak.
 The school is situated next to the Malaysian Teachers Education Institute, Sarawak Campus and is closed to the Miri Airport.
-Luak Esplanade, a public beach is located right in front of this school, showing the beauty of South China Sea.
+Luak Esplanade, a public beach is located right in front of this school, showing the beauty of the South China Sea.